AdamWieliczko/HSBC-Q/README.md

 Tests are handmade with simple overall idea of [Arrange, Act, Assert](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80).
 Every test have simple output for user to easly check which test failed and which passed correctly.

 #### VectorOfTimes
-This folder stores two implementation for VectorOfTimes - one is the main approach that I made and second one is implementation without starting time argument for times inside vector.
+This folder stores two implementation for VectorOfTimes - one is implementation with input as time and second one (named "Version2") is essentially one suggested in email.

-First one is in my opinion better from testing purposes because not only we're able to insert any time we want and that's important for testing consistency.
+First one is created mostly for better testing purposes, it's the same as second one but with dynamic input we can check how code works in current structure.
+There is also test for current time so it won't be a problem in terms of slightly different approach.

 #### WAP
 In WAP folder I made VWAP (Volume-weighted average price) and TWAP (Time-weighted average price) implementation.
 Each file contains responsible main method and data reader.
 VWAP and TWAP are by default made for one currency value at a time but for list usage I made `VWAPMultipleValues` and `TWAPMultipleValues` which supports multiple currencies and returns list of results for each one.